 - Be sure to give yourself as much time as possible between the session and the due date of the assignment in the event of technical difficulties or service interruption

 - Before your session, review the instructions, videos, and screen shots made available for you.
 Review the Student Guide for Online Tutoring in Word or PDF.
-You may also visit the Center's tutorials for help with the login process, as well as with the options for working with your materials.
+You may also visit the Center's tutorials for help with the login process, as well as with the additional options for working with your materials.

 - As with a face-to-face session, be prepared with all materials, especially your assignment description, and that you have questions prepared for the tutor regarding your concerns with the assignment, paper, or problem.

 - The tutor will do his or her best to help you use the features of the program; however, the Academic Success Center is not responsible for any technical difficulties that may prevent you from accessing the room's services.
 If you have a question, please call the Center at 215-968-8044 or email email@example.com, and we will do our best to help you.